Los Angeles Almanac Logo

 Visitors to model homes in the Lakewood Park development, 1950.
 Courtesy of City of Lakewood historical collection.

-The post-World War II years placed a huge housing burden on the Los Angeles County.
+The post-World War II years placed a huge housing burden on Los Angeles County.
 The local aerospace and defense industry was booming and hundreds of new residents were streaming into the county each day.
 In 1949, developers Louis Boyar, Mark Taper and Ben Weingart borrowed close to $9 million from Prudential Insurance and purchased 3,375 acres of farmland in Southeast Los Angeles County.
 Over the next five years, they frantically laid out 133 miles of streets and erected 17,500 homes in assembly-line fashion.
 Time Magazine called this new community the largest housing development in the world.
 As each subdivision opened, people lined up to buy the $7,500 to $9,500 homes.
 One salesman sold 107 homes in one hour.

 Aerial view of Lakewood Park development, 1950.
 Courtesy of City of Lakewood historical collection.